 “All of these tanks were were approved by the state without any public hearing,” Kimberly Terrell told the council members, “without any public meeting, without any involvement from people who live near are affected by them.”

 BWC is not the only petrochemical company in the industrial strip along the river in Harvey.
-Neighboring terminals include Buckeye, Kinder Morgan and International-Matex Tank Terminals.
+Neighboring terminals include Buckeye, Kinder Morgan and International-Matex Tank Terminals, which was recently purchased by BWC.
 The location gives the companies access to truck, rail and deepwater marine transportation.

 The problem is that more than 60,000 people, according to an Environmental Protection Agency analysis, live within two miles of the collection of industrial plants whose business involves shipping major pollutants.